EkaterinaGrebennikova/TP53-CRISPR-Guide-Evaluator/README.md

 # TP53 CRISPR Guide Evaluator

-A computational framework that classifies TP53 allelic state and designs optimal CRISPR correction strategies for each patient context.
+A computational framework that classifies TP53 allelic state and recommends allelic-state-guided treatment strategies across the therapeutic armamentarium — with CRISPR correction guide design as one branch.

 > **Status:** Research in progress (2026).
+Manuscript draft V2 available in [`paper/`](paper/).
 Please contact the author before citing or building on this work.

 ## Overview

 TP53 is the most frequently mutated gene in human cancers (~50%), yet therapeutic options depend on the allelic context of the mutation — whether the patient retains a wild-type copy (heterozygous), has lost it (LOH), or carries multiple mutations (biallelic).
-This tool integrates allelic state classification with CRISPR guide design to enable mutation-specific precision correction of TP53.
+This tool integrates allelic state classification with cancer-type-adjusted drug-response analysis and therapeutic stratification to recommend context-appropriate treatment, with CRISPR correction guide design as one branch.

 The tool performs three main functions:

 1. **Allelic State Classification** — Classifies TP53 mutations into five allelic states (wildtype, heterozygous CN-neutral, heterozygous with gain, LOH with mutation, biallelic mutation) using copy number alteration data and purity-adjusted variant allele frequency.

 2. **Pan-Cancer Survival and Drug Response Analysis** — Evaluates the survival impact of each allelic state across 10,000+ TCGA patients using Kaplan-Meier analysis and Cox proportional hazards regression stratified by cancer type.
-Validates findings in an independent MSK-IMPACT cohort and analyzes drug sensitivity (Nutlin-3a, Serdemetan, Tenovin-6) by allelic state using DepMap/GDSC data.
+Validates findings in an independent MSK-IMPACT cohort.
+Analyzes drug sensitivity across six therapeutic classes (MDM2 inhibitors, DNA-damaging chemotherapy, p53-independent anti-mitotics, synthetic-lethality agents, mutant-p53 reactivators, gene correction) using DepMap/GDSC cell-line data, with cancer-type-adjusted OLS regression and Benjamini-Hochberg correction applied within each mechanistic panel.

-3. **CRISPR Correction Pipeline** — For a given TP53 mutation, evaluates functional severity (DMS data + IARC regression fallback), selects the optimal editing modality (CBE, ABE, prime editing, or HDR), and designs guide RNAs across four Cas9 variants.
-Guides are scored using a blend of heuristic features (GC content, bystander damage, off-target risk) and ML-predicted editing efficiency via gradient-boosting regressors trained on the Arbab et al. (2020) library.
-Model performance is evaluated by **5-fold cross-validation grouped by spacer** (GroupKFold) to prevent leakage from spacers assayed across multiple base editors.
-CBE is deployed on BE4 only; ABE is deployed on the canonical ABE editor — both matching inference.
-Honest group-CV: ABE R² = 0.730, ρ = 0.854; CBE R² = 0.531, ρ = 0.747.
-Post-correction outcomes are modeled through transcriptional target restoration (IARC yeast assay-derived domain penalties), cell line pathway competency (DepMap copy number), and tetramer-based prognosis classification.
+3. **Allelic-State-Guided Treatment Recommendation** (primary output) — For a given mutation and allelic state, outputs a ranked therapeutic recommendation across the six classes above, grounded in the empirical survival and drug-response findings.
+Mutation-specific gates refine the reactivator branch (e.g. truncating → N/A; Y220C → rezatapopt).
+Each mutation is also evaluated for functional severity (DMS + IARC), IARC functional annotation, and a pre/post-correction tetramer-based functional restoration estimate.
+When CRISPR correction is selected as a branch, the tool selects the editing modality (CBE/ABE/PE/HDR), designs and scores guide RNAs across four Cas9 variants, and predicts correction efficiency via gradient-boosting regressors — group-by-spacer GroupKFold validation; CBE deployed on BE4 only (R² = 0.531, ρ = 0.747, RMSE σ = 0.193), ABE on the canonical ABE editor (R² = 0.730, ρ = 0.854, RMSE σ = 0.201).
+The full CRISPR guide-design report is opt-in (`--design-guides`); cell-line prognosis is opt-in (`--cell-line`).

 ## Installation